vghpe/vghpe.github.io/content/posts/compare_dilalogue.md

 There's something I appreciate about the very brief lines in *A Short Hike*.
 It's like I can parse each one in a breath and then move on.

 *Arranger*'s lines are wordier, maybe more poetic, but I'm unable to flow through them in the same manner.
-There are several full stops within a line, and it occasionally deploys "eye dialect"—spelling that suggests a character's accent—which consistently trips me up.
+There are several full stops within a string, more complex vocabolary and it occasionally deploys "eye dialect"—spelling that suggests a character's accent—which consistently trips me up.
 This, I think, contributes to me losing the conversational rhythm.

 ---

-## The Text - Presentation and Features
+## Presentation and Features

 The text speed in both games is fast.
-Neither game offers options to adjust text speed (some players have a preference for instant text reveal) but both games let allows tap to instantly complete the line.
+Neither game offers options to adjust text speed. but both games let allows tap to instantly complete the line.

 Legibility in both games is excellent.
 The fonts are sharp and contrast well against the text boxes. *Arranger* plays a sound effect with each new box, while *A Short Hike* plays one when the speaker changes. *Arranger* also uses an idle animation on the text boxes, which keeps the screen from feeling too static.